nivekithan/blog/src/data/blog/automated_backups_postgres.md

 ## Taking a backup

-To take backup manually
+To take a backup manually

 ```sh
 pgbackrest --stanza=main --log-level-console=info backup
 ```

-The first backup is always an "full backup".
+The first backup is always a "full backup".

 There are three types of backups